Financial Grants

 The Borrowers

 Borrowers are individuals that seek financial help through loans to buy homes or property.
 They can find the available mortgage loan that will suit them.
-Borrowers must meet the eligibility rules of lenders before applying for loans.

 The lenders

-Lenders are the financial institutions that provide money for borrowers under mortgage loans.
-They can be banks, credit unions, or mortgage companies as long as they are capable of providing financial assistance for the loan an individual.
+Lenders are the financial institutions that provide money for the borrowers under mortgage loans.
+They can be banks, credit unions, or mortgage companies as long as they are capable of providing financial assistance for the loan of an individual.

 Every lender has its rules and regulations with its loan.
 They also have the right to choose their borrowers based on their eligibility rules.